Best Film for the Canon EOS 650

-You will find a few possible choices for where to develop 35mm film.
-For a more complete discussion of the possible choices, take a look at my guide on Where to Get Film Developed.
+You will find a range of possibilities for where to have 35mm film developed.
+For a more complete explanation of the choices take a look at my article on Where to Get Film Developed.

-WARNING: Film is no longer processed locally at big box stores and pharmacies.
-They mail the film off to be processed by a 3rd party.
-That is why, you won't get your processed negatives back.
+WARNING: Big box stores and pharmacies have stopped developing film locally.
+They ship the film off to be developed by a separate company.
+As a consequence, you will not get your processed negatives back.

 - Develop Film at Home

 - Use a Local Photography Lab

 Shipping your film to a mail-order lab to be developed and scanned is the least complicated choice if you are just beginning to use film.
 A disadvantage to this is that it ends up being really expensive if you consistently use film.

 So long as you’re using a moderate to high volume of film, there are two activities that you can do to help reduce your expenses.